Extended formulations for convex hulls of graphs of bilinear functions

 \end{example} Setting $y_{ij}=\mu( X_i\cap X_j)$ for all $ij\in E$, Corollary~\ref{cor:set_interpretation} implies $\vex[f](\vect x)\leqslant \sum_{ij\in E}y_{ij}$, and it is sufficient to show that $\vect y$ is an optimal solution for the LP defining $\LB_P[f](\vect x)$:

-Our argument will be based on expressing $\sum_{ij\in E}y_{ij}$ in terms of the variables $x_i$ and then arguing the McCormick inequalities and~\eqref{eq:clique_minus_1}--\eqref{eq:clique_minus_3} imply that this expression is actually a lower bound for $\LB_P[f](\vect x)$.
+Our argument will be based on expressing $\sum_{ij\in E}y_{ij}$ in terms of the variables $x_i$ and then arguing the inequalities listed in Theorem~\ref{thm:clique_minus} imply that this expression is a lower bound for $\LB_P[f](\vect x)$.
 In other words, we need to verify $\sum_{ij\in E}y_{ij}\leq\sum_{ij\in E}y'_{ij}$ for every $\vect y'$ with $(\vect x,\vect y')\in P$.
 The following observations turn out to be useful. \begin{itemize} \item During the runtime of the algorithm the parameter $b$ is never decreasing. \item After every step of Algorithm~\ref{alg:construction} there is an integer $s$ such that

 if $b<1$, and